 Currently, it takes between 90 and 180 days from the time that a health claim is initiated until payment is made to a healthcare company.
 Not only is this mean that these organizations are owed enormous sums of money at any one time but it also shows just how inefficient the current system is.

-The use of smart contract could dramatically speed the process up and massively reduce the number of people-hours that are required as well.
+The use of smart contracts could dramatically speed the process up and massively reduce the number of people-hours that are required as well.
 Smart contract based healthcare claims processing, such as the service offered by Dokchain, connect patients and insurance providers through legally binding smart contracts.

 So once a contract is initiated by both parties and paid for by the patient, each time the patient receives any kind of medical treatment the service will be added to the blockchain.
 Provided the treatment and various other agreed criteria then the contract will initiate a payment process whereby the insurer automatically pays the amount due.